 Registrations Closed

-This course focuses on how one moves from forms of evidence, information and data to a structured piece of writing that makes one or more arguments.
-It focuses on building argument maps as structures that outline a piece of writing, and how to organise information, think of flow, tone and register using this technique.
+Writing for Research and Analysis is a course for anyone who wants to write research papers, analytical essays, reports or articles.
+It focusses on how one moves from forms of evidence, information and data to a structured piece of writing that makes one or more arguments.
 These can be writing pieces for different audiences – an academic article or working paper, analytical reports, policy briefs, long-form essays as well as empirically-informed journalistic pieces – that share the same goal: to synthesise and present arguments using qualitative or quantitative information.

-Who this is for:
+Who this is for

 • Young researchers working in academia or in the social sector